-Often after this type of operation, direct surgery on the upper eyelids becomes unnecessary.
+Often after this type of operation, direct surgery on the upper eyelids (blepharoplasty) becomes unnecessary.

-The operation is usually performed as a day case procedure, but an overnight stay in hospital can be arranged.
+The operation is usually administered as a day case procedure, but an overnight stay in the hospital can be arranged.

-Dressings and stitches will be used immediately following surgery and patients are advised to sleep with the head and shoulders elevated for the first seven to ten days after the operation.
+Dressings and stitches will be used immediately following surgery and patients are advised to rest with their head and shoulders raised for the first seven to ten days after the operation.